felixhummel/pwman/README.rst

     tox

-This creates a virtualenv in `.tox/py27` and runs all tests.
+This creates a virtualenvs for all supported versions (see `tox.ini`) and runs all tests.

 - Coverage docs: http://nedbatchelder.com/code/coverage/